itsuki8914/simply-noise2noise-TF/README.md

 # simply-noise2noise-TF
-noise2noise but also perform autoencoder or denoising-autoencoder
+Implementation of noise2noise but also perform autoencoder or denoising-autoencoder

 noise2noise original paper: https://arxiv.org/abs/1803.04189